jlgerber/pbgui/README.md

 - [IP] update client to use separate thread for persistence, including all db queries and updates.
 - [ ] add selected distro/platform to current level
 - [ ] modify current pin's platform / role / etc
-- [ ] add packages.xml generation / installation
+- [IP] add packages.xml generation / installation
 - [ ] add install table to db
 - [ ] add install distro to packybara to populate table
 - [ ] modify packages tree to use install as source of data